Complementary Therapies

 It is always recommended that you avoid any foods, supplements or ingredients that you are allergic to, or you feel are connected to your seizures.

-Mixing with antiseizure medication
+Mixing supplements with antiseizure medication

 If you wish to use any supplements, talk to your doctor, pharmacist and/or naturopath and discuss taking these alongside antiseizure medication.
 Some of these therapies may interfere with your medication or your medication may enhance or change their effects.